ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 JWorks counted 5 kickstarters: Sander, Steven, Ken, Wout en Michaël.
 All looking for a challenge and a fresh start.
 Some just graduated from school, others already had multiple years of experience, IT related or not.
 The goal was to broaden every kickstarter’s knowledge of the fast evolving IT world.
-We got taught the basics of every hot topic which will definitely give us enough credits for our first project.
+We learned the basics of every hot topic which will definitely give us enough credits for our first project.

 The kickstarter trajectory consisted of 2 parts:
 * 1 month covered with all kinds of trainings: technical, non-technical, backend, frontend, devops...